Melasma in a typical location.

 Melasma is a very common darkening of the skin of the face in woman.
 It presents as symmetric brown patches, particularly on the cheeks and upper lip.

-Sun protection is paramount in the treatment of melasma, combined with various topical creams, a pill and/or laser.
+Sun protection is paramount in the treatment of melasma, combined with various topical creams, a pill chemical peels and/or laser.

-Visible light can aggravate melasma and thus a physical block sunscreen, e.g., tinted, containing zinc oxide applied immediately upon awakening and several times per day is recommended
+Visible light is an important trigger of melasma and thus a physical block sunscreen, e.g., tinted, containing iron oxide applied immediately upon awakening and several times per day is recommended.

 Tri-Luma cream the only FDA-approved topical treatment for the short-term management of moderate to severe melasma of the face.
 It is applied once daily to the affected areas.